cubernetes/42_minishell/grammar_parser_derivation.md

 ```

 # Compressed form
+# Note, complete_command can be empty, this is missing here but added later down
 ```c
 complete_command = pipe_sequence { ( TOK_AND | TOK_OR ) pipe_sequence } ;
 pipe_sequence = command { TOK_PIPE command } ;